mindkin/hourfleet/docs/carkit.md

 The basic process to provision a carkit for any car is as follows:

-1. Place an order for a carkit with Hourfleet (contact sales@hourfleet.com for pricing and availability).
+1. Place an order for a carkit with Hourfleet (contact [Hourfleet Sales](mainlto:sales@hourfleet.com) for pricing and availability).
 2. Send one of the spare (proximity) car keys for the car to Hourfleet technicians (by mail).
 3. Hourfleet technicians return a fully configured carkit, which comes in two parts: a car key unit, and the carkit unit, which fit together for that car.
 4. Install the carkit into the car